MathiyazhaganDhanapal/Digital-Signal-Processing--FIR-BAND-STOP-FILTER-DESIGN/README.md

-# Digital-Signal-Processing--FIR-BAND-STOP-FILTER-DESIGN
+# Digital-Signal-Processing--FIR-BAND-PSS-FILTER-DESIGN
 ## AIM:
-To generate design of Band Stop FIR digital filter using Hanning Window.
+To generate design of Band Pass FIR digital filter using Hanning Window.
 ## Software Required:
-MAT LAB R2012.
+MAT LAB R2023a.
 ## Algorithm:
 Step 1: Open MATLAB and Write the program.